-Young people who dream of being Hoss Cartwright or John Wayne may want to own a ranch extending as far as the eye can see, but they don't live in an 1880 opportunity.
+Young people who dream of being Hoss Cartwright or John Wayne may want to own a ranch extending as far as the eye can see, but they don't live with an 1880 opportunity.
 Today, unless one inherits wealth or ranch land, the only way to start a valid cattle business is with leased land.
 However, that isn't hard.
 Many have done it.
-It still works with a good business plan.
+It still works well with a good business plan.
 It is a way to grow a ranch with little or no borrowed money, and that is very important.

 An ideal plan is to have a permanent owned headquarters for branding, corrals, barns, tool shed, working and feeding pens.
 Then, have lease pastures to inventory larger herd numbers.
 Leasing several different pastures minimizes the risk of losing a main pasture.
 A landowner may pass away or sell property.
 At that time it is a safety net to lease a half dozen different properties so the whole business is not in jeopardy.
 Leases located in different areas may provide security against drought by having grass in different parts of the county.

 Many good grasslands for ranching are priced too high for cattle.
-Land priced at $4000 per acre may be available at $0.50 to $35 per acre for an annual grazing lease.
+Land priced at $4000 per acre may be available at $3 to $25 per acre for an annual grazing lease.
 The price of a grazing lease will vary in different areas.
 In Arizona it might cost $0.50 per acre and require 300 acres, a cost of $150 per cow per year.
 In Iowa it may cost $35 per acre and require 3 acres per cow per year, at a cost of $105.
 A lease per year, per cow, should always be under $200.
 The combination of deeded or owned land and leased land is a secure investment blend.

 Here are 58 points for a RANCH BUILDING PLAN that are proven to work.
 Use this for a check list to expand your herd and earn the funds to build your own Ponderosa in the future.